India approves Roche/Regeneron antibody cocktail to treat COVID-19

 Cipla said the drug is meant for people with mild-to-moderate infection who are at high risk of developing severe disease.
 The company did not provide a price or a launch date.

 Both government and local manufacturers have said they are working to ramp up production.
-Smaller Indian drugmaker Natco Pharma (NATP.NS) said on Monday it received emergency use authorization for baricitinib, originally developed by Eli Lilly (LLY.N), to be used with remdesivir to treat COVID-19.
+Smaller Indian drugmaker Natco Pharma said on Monday it received emergency use authorization for baricitinib, originally developed by Eli Lilly, to be used with remdesivir to treat COVID-19.

 Our Standards: The Thomson Reuters Trust Principles.